aleclarson/vite-tsconfig-paths/README.md

 - `ignoreConfigErrors: boolean`
   When true, parsing errors encountered while loading tsconfig files will be ignored.
 This is useful if you have a monorepo with multiple tsconfig files, and you don't want to see errors for the ones that aren't relevant to the current project.

+- `skip: (dir: string) => boolean`
+  A function that determines which directories to skip when searching for tsconfig.json files.
+While `.git` and `node_modules` directories are always skipped, this option allows you to skip additional directories, which is useful in large monorepos to improve performance.

 &nbsp;

 ### allowJs